 Golden Apartments and Desert Haven provide PBV units with voluntary supportive services to homeless individuals and families.
-Referrals to the property waitlists are received from the Coordinated Entry System (CES) and the Inland Empire Health Plan (IEHP).
+Referrals to the property waitlists are received from the Coordinated Entry System (CES), City of Victorville (for Desert Haven only) and the Inland Empire Health Plan (IEHP).
 The CES referrals must meet the definition of chronically homeless under 24 CFR 578.3 and are prioritized based on the level of acuity.
 IEHP referrals must be homeless but do not need to meet the chronically homeless definition.
 Income limits may differ based upon the requirements of other funding sources utilized for the developments.